-The saddle that is known for the western style and used by cowboys for riding hours after cattle and roping actually had its beginning with the Moorish horse riders.
-The Spaniards liked this style of saddle so well, that they continued to ride on them when they came to America.
+The western style saddle used by cowboys for riding hours after cattle and roping actually had its beginning with the Moorish horse riders.
+The Spaniards liked this style of the saddle so well, they continued to ride on them when they came to America.

-As time will go on the western saddle did too by evolving into what the cowboy used with the horn being added which made it easier to rope a cow.
+As time goes on and style and fashion change, so did the western saddle.
+A horn was added which made it easier to rope a cow.
 Like anything else with more technology the saddle has gotten re-worked and lots of face-lifts, but still remains pretty much the same as far as having a horn, cantle, stirrups, and leather.
 A lot of improvements have been made with the use of other materials that are about as durable.

 The Endurance Saddle:

 These saddles are used for long trail rides that people compete in.
 They need a saddle that is comfortable for them as well as the horse.
 The difference in an endurance saddle and a trail saddle is usually the endurance one doesn’t have a horn and is built to make the rider’s weight distribute across the saddle and the horse.
 Whereas the trail saddle has the horn, a deep, maybe even padded seat and rings on the saddle to tie on saddlebags and such for a long ride.

 Picture being in the show ring and the judge is watching you and the crowd is quiet and watching too.
 Won’t you want to be looking your best and your horse too?
 Well, that’s where a show saddle will shine because the more fancy silver and leather designs that make the rider and horse stand out the better.